-65 Although equity is defined in paragraph 49 as a residual, it may be sub-classified in the balance sheet.
-For example, in a corporate entity, funds contributed by shareholders, retained earnings, reserves representing appropriations of retained earnings and reserves representing capital maintenance adjustments may be shown separately.
-Such classifications can be relevant to the decision-making needs of the users of financial statements when they indicate legal or other restrictions on the ability of the entity to distribute or otherwise apply its equity.
-They may also reflect the fact that parties with ownership interests in an entity have differing rights in relation to the receipt of dividends or the repayment of contributed equity.
+64. Although equity is defined in paragraph 49 as a residual, it may be subclassified in the balance sheet.
+For example, funds contributed by owners, reserves representing appropriations of retained earnings, unappropriated retained earnings and reserves representing capital maintenance adjustments may be shown separately.
+Such classifications can be relevant to the decisionmaking needs of the users of financial statements when they indicate legal or other restrictions on the ability of the enterprise to distribute or otherwise apply its equity.
+They may also reflect the fact that parties with ownership interests in an enterprise have differing rights in relation to the receipt of dividends or the repayment of capital.

-66 The creation of reserves is sometimes required by statute or other law in order to give the entity and its creditors an added measure of protection from the effects of losses.
-Other reserves may be established when tax law grants exemptions from, or reductions in, taxation liabilities when transfers to such reserves are made.
-The existence and size of these legal, statutory and tax reserves is information that can be relevant to the decision-making needs of users.
+65. The creation of reserves is sometimes required by law in order to give the enterprise and its creditors an added measure of protection from the effects of losses.
+Reserves may also be created when tax laws grant exemptions from, or reductions in, taxation liabilities if transfers to such reserves are made.
+The existence and size of such reserves is information that can be relevant to the decision-making needs of users.
 Transfers to such reserves are appropriations of retained earnings rather than expenses.

-67 The amount at which equity is shown in the balance sheet is dependent on the measurement of assets and liabilities.
-Normally, the aggregate amount of equity only by coincidence corresponds with the aggregate market value of the shares of the entity or the sum that could be raised by disposing of either the net assets on a piecemeal basis or the entity as a whole on a going concern basis.
+66. The amount at which equity is shown in the balance sheet is dependent on the measurement of assets and liabilities.
+Normally, the aggregate amount of equity only by coincidence corresponds with the aggregate market value of the shares of the enterprise or the sum that could be raised by disposing of either the net assets on a piecemeal basis or the enterprise as a whole on a going concern basis.

-68 Commercial, industrial and business activities are often undertaken by means of entities such as sole proprietorships, partnerships and trusts and various types of government business undertakings.
-The legal and regulatory framework for such entities is often different from that applying to corporate entities.
-For example, there may be few, if any, restrictions on the distribution to owners or other beneficiaries of amounts included in equity.
-Nevertheless, the definition of equity and the other aspects of this Framework that deal with equity are appropriate for such entities.
+67. Commercial, industrial and business activities are often undertaken by means of enterprises such as sole proprietorships, partnerships and trusts and various types of government business undertakings.
+The legal and regulatory framework for such enterprises is often different from that applicable to corporate enterprises.
+For example, unlike corporate enterprises, in the case of such enterprises, there may be few, if any, restrictions on the distribution to owners or other beneficiaries of amounts included in equity.
+Nevertheless, the definition of equity and the other aspects of this Framework that deal with equity are appropriate for such enterprises.